-Tuesday Morning finds you in Oakland, and soon you are on the ferry and across the bay.
-Your headquarters in San Francisco is the luxurious, modern William Taylor Hotel.
+Wednesday 'Morning finds you in Oakland, and soon you are on the ferry and across the bay.
+Your head-quarters in San Francisco is the luxurious William Taylor Hotel.
 A sightseeing drive has been arranged for the afternoon . . . to Golden Gate Park . . .
 Cliff House, where you may catch a glimpse of the Seal Rocks . . . the Presidio and Military Park . . .
 Mission Dolores . . .
 Twin Peaks which afford a magnificent view of the city . . .
-Fisherman's Wharf . . . with dinner aboard one of the palatial Dollar Line trans-Pacific steamers . . . and after dark, an intriguing tour through San Francisco's famous Chinatown, the largest and most colorful in America.
+Fisherman's Wharf . . . with dinner at the Beach Chalet, almost idyllic in it setting beside the blue Pacific.
+Here an Old Dutch Windmill, the largest in the world, pumps water for Park irrigation; here, too, reposes the vessel "Gjoa," used by Amundsen in navigating the Northwest passage.
+After dark an intriguing tour of San Francisco's Chinatown, largest and most colorful in America.

-Wednesday The whole day is yours to see fascinating San Francisco just as you would like to see it and you will enjoy this chance to be "on your own" in this most sophisticated and cosmopolitan city.
+Thursday The whole day is yours to see fascinating San Francisco just as you would like to see it-and you will enjoy this chance to be "on your own" in this most sophisticated and cosmopolitan city.
 The stores and shops are wonderful and you will find no end of interesting things to see and do.
 The day will fly and before you know it you will suddenly realize that it is night, and time to board your train for the East.

-Thursday-Friday-Saturday Back home over the famous Overland Route, the shortest path across the continent.
-You will experience many new scenic thrills, especially crossing the Great Salt Lake-literally "Goingto-sea-by-train."
+Friday-Saturday-Sunday Back home over the famous Overland Route, the shortest path across the continent.
+You will experience many new scenic thrills, especially crossing the Great Salt Lake-literally "Going-to-sea-by-train."
 Your train is the de luxe San Francisco Overland Limited.
-You will appreciate, especially on your home journey, what modern engineering and skilled Overland Route trainmen have done to make travel-long distance travel-something to be enjoyed and remembered.
-You arrive in Omaha on Friday night, and in Chicago early Saturday morning.
+You will appreciate what modern engineering and skilled Overland Route trainmen have done to make travel-long distance travel-something to be enjoyed and remembered.
+You arrive in Omaha on Saturday night, and in Chicago early Sunday morning.